 For Front-Commerce, it is clear that today a platform must be Headless for innovation and performance as well as for the relevance of the investment.

-Front-Commerce was created on the queen of the platforms: Magento.
+Front-Commerce was created on the queen of platforms: Magento.
 Among the best e-commerce platforms on the top of the market, complete and functionally rich, when it is decoupled and added to Front-Commerce, its advantages are increased tenfold and its defects erased.

 Front-Commerce is the pioneering, ready-to-use and French Front-End solution for e-commerce.